How to Install Arch Linux and Hyprland (Part 2 of 2)

 You may notice that your screen is not at the correct resolution or that some text is blurry.
 This is likely because we haven't properly configured the monitors.

-Hyprland has a helpful program named hyprctl we'll use that to view our connected monitors.
-We'll combine this with another command, grep to make the output a little more readable
+Hyprland offers a useful program called hyprctl.
+We'll use that to view our connected monitors.
+We'll combine this with another command, grep, to make the output a little more readable

 1